l2c2technologies/ai-ddc-assistant/README.md

 ## Usage in Koha

 1. Navigate to the cataloging interface in your Koha intranet.
-2. You will see a "Get Dewey Suggestions" checkbox and a model selection dropdown near the title field. *(See Image 2)*
+2. You will see a "Get Dewey Suggestions" checkbox and a model selection dropdown near the title field. *(See Image 3 above)*
 3. Optionally, select an LLM model from the dropdown menu.
 4. Check the "Get Dewey Suggestions" checkbox.
-5. A modal dialog will appear with AI-generated DDC number suggestions, along with credit information and usage details. *(See Image 1)*
+5. A modal dialog will appear with AI-generated DDC number suggestions, along with credit information and usage details. *(See Image 4 above)*
 6. Select a suggestion and click "Select" to populate the 082$a field.
-The 538 field will also be updated with telemetry data. *(See Image 5)*
+The 538 field will also be updated with telemetry data. *(See Image 2 above)*
-7. To understand the AI's reasoning, click the "here" link in the modal to view the AI Analysis. *(See Image 4)*
+7. To understand the AI's reasoning, click the "here" link in the modal to view the AI Analysis. *(See Image 5 above)*

 **Note:** This code will function correctly regardless of whether the MARC21 fields required for generating prompts and for updating with the selected DDC number are located within the same tab or across separate tabs in your Koha cataloging interface.
 The only prerequisite is that the specific MARC21 field and subfield must exist within your Koha's MARC21 framework.